walle89/sbj-resources/docs/update-appdata.md

   and [set up iOS to listen on HTTPS traffic](https://help.testlio.com/en/articles/1144391-charles-proxy-guide-for-ios).
 * Have both the iOS device and desktop connected to the same (Wi-Fi) network.
 * Include `https://auth.api.swedbank.se` in SSL Proxying settings in Charles.
+* PHP 8.1 or newer is required to run `tools/updateAppData.php`.

 ### Step by step